Migrate Your LogPipeline From HTTP to OTLP

 otlpoutput defaults to the gRPC protocol.
 If your backend uses HTTP, you must include the protocol in the endpoint URL (for example, https://my-otlp-http-endpoint:4318). - Authentication: The OTLP endpoint often uses different credentials or API permissions than your previous log ingestion endpoint.
 Verify that your credentials have the necessary permissions for OTLP log ingestion.

-yamlapiVersion: telemetry.kyma-project.io/v1alpha1 kind: LogPipeline metadata: name: my-otlp-pipeline spec: output: otlp: endpoint: value: "my-backend:4317"- Endpoint URL: Use the OTLP-specific ingestion endpoint from your observability backend.
+yamlapiVersion: telemetry.kyma-project.io/v1beta1 kind: LogPipeline metadata: name: my-otlp-pipeline spec: output: otlp: endpoint: value: "my-backend:4317"- Endpoint URL: Use the OTLP-specific ingestion endpoint from your observability backend.
 This URL is different from the one used for the legacy

 (Optional) If your old pipeline uses

-yamlapiVersion: telemetry.kyma-project.io/v1alpha1 kind: LogPipeline metadata: name: my-http-pipeline spec: filter: - custom: | Name grep Exclude path /healthz/ready - custom: | Name record_modifier Record tenant myTenant output: http: ...In your new OTLP pipeline, use the
+yamlapiVersion: telemetry.kyma-project.io/v1beta1 kind: LogPipeline metadata: name: my-http-pipeline spec: filter: - custom: | Name grep Exclude path /healthz/ready - custom: | Name record_modifier Record tenant myTenant output: http: ...In your new OTLP pipeline, use the

-filterandtransformsections with OTTL expressions:yamlapiVersion: telemetry.kyma-project.io/v1alpha1 kind: LogPipeline metadata: name: my-http-pipeline spec: transform: - conditions: - log.attributes["tenant"] == "" statements: - set(log.attributes["tenant"], "myTenant") filter: conditions: - log.attributes["path"] == "/healthz/ready" output: otlp: ...(Optional) To enrich logs with Pod labels, configure the central Telemetry resource (Telemetry CRD).
+filterandtransformsections with OTTL expressions:yamlapiVersion: telemetry.kyma-project.io/v1beta1 kind: LogPipeline metadata: name: my-otlp-pipeline spec: transform: - conditions: - log.attributes["tenant"] == "" statements: - set(log.attributes["tenant"], "myTenant") filter: conditions: - log.attributes["path"] == "/healthz/ready" output: otlp: ...(Optional) To enrich logs with Pod labels, configure the central Telemetry resource (Telemetry CRD).

 In contrast to a Fluent Bit LogPipeline, the